ChartBoost/client-examples/README.md

 This file contains the Chartboost code you'd add to the file in your own game &ndash; you can configure it with your App ID (`String appId`) and App Signature (`String appSignature`) to test the Chartboost integration, independent of your code.

-When run on an Android device, the project can display any interstitials or More Apps pages set (via the Chartboost dashboard) to run in your game; it's a great way to debug problematic campaign logic.
+When run on an Android device, the project can display any interstitials or More Apps pages you've set up (via the Chartboost dashboard) to run in the game; it's a great way to debug problematic campaign logic.